tuub/kitodo-mediaserver/doc/Developer-Guide.md

 The read order of the configuration files is set in the `@SpringBootApplication` class of each executable module, see e.g. [FileserverApplication.java](../kitodo-mediaserver-fileserver/src/main/java/org/kitodo/mediaserver/fileserver/FileserverApplication.java).
 The embedding of the configuration parameter in the java code takes place in `@ConfigurationProperties` classes in the config directories of the modules.
 If you add a configuration parameter, you also have to extend the appropriate `@ConfigurationProperties` class.

 *Spring configurations* (i.e. declarations of Spring Beans) are made in Java classes annotated with `@Configuration` placed in the config directory of the module.
-Of course you may also use directly annotate Implementations as `@Component` or `@Service` making them directly accessible as Spring beans since component-scans are always made in the `@SpringBootApplication` classes.
+Of course you may also directly annotate Implementations as `@Component` or `@Service` making them directly accessible as Spring beans since component-scans are always made in the `@SpringBootApplication` classes.

 ## Actions